anders-kolstad/sdmShiny/README.md

 #> [1] "TundraHerbivores"  "MeanTempWarmQuart"
 ```

 The first layer is the combined metabolic biomas of reindeer (wild and semi-domesticated) and sheep from the year 1999.
 I will use this later, but not the worldclim variable (see below).
-The resolution is 10km.
+The resolution is 10km, which is larger than for the following layers.

 ``` r
 #reindeerSheep <- IV[[1]]